High-speed rail in Spain: The Atlantic Axis

+The line is partially served by S-121 (max speed 250 km/h) trainsets for the medium distance Avant services on the route A Coruña–Ourense via Santiago de Compostela.
+AVE and Avlo services are also using parts of the line connecting A Coruña and Vigo to Madrid on S-106 trains (max speed 330 km/h) while Alvia S-730 (Patito, max speed 250 km/h) trainsets are also connecting Galicia with other Spanish regions.

 North corridor

-Madrid–León
+Madrid–Asturias

+The Madrid–Asturias high-speed rail line connects Madrid with the autonomous community of Asturias.
+The line first connects the cities of Segovia and Valladolid until it branches off the Valladolid–Vitoria high-speed section at Venta de Baños: 205 km north of Madrid and then reaches Asturias at Pola de Lena via Palencia and León.

-The Madrid–Leon high-speed rail line connects Madrid with León passing the cities of Segovia, Valladolid and Palencia.
-The line supports the longest railway tunnel in Spain at 28 km in length and is served by up to two S-102 (Pato, max speed 330 km/h) trains per day with the fastest schedule lasting 2 hours and 6 minutes.
-Other trainsets used on the Madrid–Leon line include S-120 (max speed 250 km/h) and S-130 (Patito, max speed 250 km/h) for the Alvia services.
+The line supports the longest railway tunnel in Spain at 28 km in length and is served on the Madrid–León route by up to two AVE S-102 (Pato, max speed 330 km/h) trains per day with the fastest schedule lasting 2 hours and 6 minutes, one AVE S-106 (max speed 330 km/h) Madrid–Gijón train per day that covers the distance in 3 hours and 36 minutes and one AVE S-106 Castellón/Vinaros–Gijón train per day.
+There are also a direct León–Valencia and León–Alicante AVE schedules on S-112 trains.

+Other trainsets used on the Madrid–Asturias line include S-120 (max speed 250 km/h) and S-130 (Patito, max speed 250 km/h) for the Alvia services, that run the Madrid–Avilés and Alicante–Gijón routes, making additional stops in Pola de Lena, Mieres and Oviedo in Asturias.
+Medium distance Avant services connect Madrid to Valladolid via Segovia station.

 Madrid–Burgos

 The Madrid–Burgos high-speed rail line connects Madrid with Burgos.
-The line shares a common section with the Madrid–Leon high-speed rail line up to Venta de Baños and then includes a 86.5 km long spur line up to the city of Burgos.
+The line shares a common section with the Madrid–Asturias high-speed rail line up to Venta de Baños and then includes an 86.5 km long spur line up to the city of Burgos.
 S-112 trains are used for the AVE Madrid–Burgos service and cover the distance in 1 hour and 33 minutes by making one stop in the city of Valladolid.
-By January 2023 a new AVE service between Burgos and Valencia is planned to connect the two cities in 3 hour and 30 minutes.
+Since January 2023 the AVE service between Burgos and Valencia connects the two cities in 3 hour and 30 minutes and since April 2024 the AVE service Burgos–Murcia links the two cities.